soyalexisortiz/TDYCODER/README.md

 - Try the "Test File Creation" button
 - Use "Choose Project Folder" to select a different location

+**Need help or want to give feedback?**
+- Join our Discord community (see Community & Support section below)
+- Check our troubleshooting guide above
+- Try the quick fixes mentioned for common issues

 ## 📄 License

 See [LICENSE](LICENSE) file for details.